 Energy Saving Tips

 Since heating and cooling your home accounts for more than half of your energy use, it’s only smart to reduce waste.
 No matter what type of heating and cooling system you have in your home, some simple steps will increase efficiency and reduce environmental emissions from 20 to 50 percent.
-You can start by combining proper equipment maintenance and upgrades with recommended insulation, air sealing and thermostat settings.
+You can start by combining upgrades and professional equipment maintenance with recommended insulation, air sealing, and thermostat settings.

 Install a programmable thermostat to easily raise and lower settings depending on your needs.
-Set your thermostat as low as is comfortable in the cold season and as high as is comfortable in the warm season.
+In the cold season, set your thermostat to the lowest possible setting while still maintaining comfort, and vice versa in the warm season.
 Raise or lower the setpoint, depending on the season, when you are sleeping or away from home.

-Eliminate trapped air from hot-water radiators once or twice a season.
+Once or twice a season, eliminate trapped air from hot-water radiators.
 Keep in mind it’s often better to let the professionals handle this task.

-Place heat-resistant radiator reflectors between exterior walls and radiators.
-Make sure to turn off exhaust fans in the kitchen and bath within twenty minutes after your are finished cooking or bathing.
+Make sure to turn off exhaust fans in the kitchen and bath within twenty minutes after you are finished cooking or bathing.
 When replacing exhaust fans, look for high-efficiency, low-noise models.

 In summer, lower the air conditioner’s fan settings in order to remove more humidity and boost comfort while saving energy.

-You can also lessen the workload of your heating system by keeping draperies and shades on south-facing windows open during the day to allow sunlight inside and closed at night to reduce the chill from those same windows.
-During summer, help out your air conditioning by keeping window coverings closed during the day to block the sun’s heat.
+You can also lessen the workload of your heating system by keeping curtains and shades on south-facing windows open during the day to let sunlight in and closed at night to keep the cool chill out.
+During summer, help out your air conditioning by closing window coverings during the day to block the sun’s heat.